henrietta-k/adapt-learning-wiki/Developing-plugins.md

 $ adapt register
 ```

-Your plugin will be published into the registry, you can confirm this by doing `bower search <plugin-name>`.
+Your plugin will be published into the registry, you can confirm this by doing `adapt search <plugin-name>`.

 **Next** -